hgalioulline/predictive-coding-framework/README.md

 Download this folder and add it to your working directory in MATLAB in Home > Set Path > Add With Subfolders ...

-Open the 'PCFramework.mlapp' file in MATLAB and you should be good to explore Predictive Coding.
+Open and run the 'PCFramework.mlapp' file in MATLAB and you should be good to explore Predictive Coding.